micro/go-micro/README.md

 ## Service Discovery

 Service discovery is used to resolve service names to addresses.
+It's the only dependency of go-micro.

 ### Consul